"What is attention deficit hyperactivity disorder (ADHD)?

 Suppression of Growth

-Advise patients, family members, and caregivers that Vyvanse may cause slowing of growth including weight loss [see WARNINGS AND PRECAUTIONS].
+Advise patients that VYVANSE may cause slowing of growth including weight loss [see WARNINGS AND PRECAUTIONS].

 Impairment in Ability to Operate Machinery or Vehicles